giotramu/css-kit/README.md

 - Normalizes styles for a wide range of elements (like `normalize.css`, but smaller).
 - Corrects bugs and common browser inconsistencies.
-- The `core.css` stylesheet provides useful defaults to plain HTML documents.
+- The `css-kit.css` stylesheet provides useful defaults to plain HTML documents.
 It dispatches the [CSS Custom Properties][css-custom-props-url].
 - A separate stylesheet, `custom-media.css`, injects the [CSS Custom Media Queries][css-custom-mq-url].

 ## Install